Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Off-the-shelf Evaluation Results

-\textbf{Hyperparameter Settings.} All LLMs are evaluated under the same hyperparameter settings: maximum tokens of 32K, temperature 0.6, top-$p$ 0.95, and no system prompt.
-For each question, we sample 8 completions and report the average Pass@1 over samples.
+\textbf{Hyperparameter Settings.} All LLMs are evaluated under the same hyperparameter settings: a maximum of 32K tokens, temperature 0.6, top-$p$ 0.95, and no system prompt.
+For each question, we sample 8 completions and report the average Pass@1.

-\textbf{Recoverability and Guidability Setup.} Following the protocols in \S \ref{sec:recoverability_math}, we sample 200 original trajectories $r^\mathrm{og}$ and 50 trajectories as distracting steers $r^\mathrm{steer}$ for each LLM.
-By default, we set $n$, i.e., $|r^\mathrm{steer}|$ to be 0.2 times the length of the full \emph{distracting} trajectory; this leaves sufficient tokens for \textit{off-trajectory} completion.
+\textbf{Recoverability and guidability Setup.} Following the protocols in \S\ref{sec:recoverability_math}, we sample 200 original trajectories $r^\mathrm{og}$ and 50 trajectories as distracting steers ($r^\mathrm{steer}$) for each LLM.
+By default, we set $n$, i.e., $|r^\mathrm{steer}|$, to be 0.2 times the original length of the distracting trajectory; this leaves sufficient tokens for \textit{off-trajectory} completion.
 We set $m$, i.e., $|r^\mathrm{og}|$, to be 0, 0.2, 0.4, 0.6, and 0.8 times the length of the original reasoning from the main model.
-We report recoverability on two subsets: (1) \textit{shared} subset that includes questions that all 15 LLMs can fully solve (8 out of 8), and (2) \textit{individual} subset that samples questions independently for each LLM following the criterion defined in \S~\ref{sec:twin_test_desc}.
+We report recoverability on two subsets: (1) \textit{shared} subset that includes questions that all 15 LLMs can fully solve (8 out of 8), and (2) \textit{individual} subset that samples questions independently for each LLM following the criterion defined in \S\ref{sec:recoverability_math}.

 We instantiate the guidability tests using \texttt{DeepSeek-R1}, \texttt{Qwen3-235B}, and \texttt{QwQ-32B} as $M_\mathrm{steer}$ to sample \textit{guiding} steers $r^\mathrm{steer}$.
-Since the best 5 LLMs almost saturate the benchmarks, we only evaluate on the remaining 10 LLMs that have enough questions with solve rate $\leq \frac{1}{8}$ (Table \ref{tab:guidability_support_statistics}).
-We set $n$, i.e., $|r^\mathrm{steer}|$, to be 0.2, 0.4, 0.6 and 0.8 times the total tokens in the guide's reasoning.
-Similar to the recoverability test, we report guidability scores on two subsets: \textit{shared} (intersection across the 10 evaluated models) and \textit{individual} (per model).
+Since the best 5 LLMs almost saturate the benchmarks, we only evaluate on the remaining 10 LLMs that have enough questions with solve rate $\leq$ 1/8 (Table \ref{tab:guidability_support_statistics}).
+We set $n$, i.e., $|r^\mathrm{steer}|$, to be 0.2, 0.4, 0.6, and 0.8 times the total tokens in the guide's reasoning.
+Similar to the recoverability test, we report guidability scores on two subsets: \textit{shared} (intersection across models) and \textit{individual} (per model).